 Consult a divorce attorney.

 You are not required in the state of Utah to use a divorce attorney, but we highly recommend it.
 Divorces can get complicated and it is always smart to represent yourself well.
-Click here to meet our attorneys who specialize in defending our clients within a divorce.

 Prepare & file your divorce documents.

 Your divorce case will be opened once you filed all the forms with the office clerk in your home county and paid the filing fee of $310.

 Serve your spouse & wait for their answer.

 Your spouse will have 21 days to respond.
 If they do respond, you and your spouse will have to present a financial declaration form to each other where you agree on who owns which items.

 It is mandatory in the state of Utah that the judge must wait 90 days after you and your spouse file your divorce papers before they sign the final divorce document.